nmenant/ci-cd-env-setup/README.md

 Requirements
 ------------

-* Docker must be installed
-* The build setup is based for a MAC OS X or a VM running Ubuntu
+* This solution is created for MAC OS X, a VM running Ubuntu, a VM Running Centos.
+If you use a VM, you'll need at least 12Gb of memory
 * AS3 must be installed on the BIG-IP devices used <https://github.com/F5Networks/f5-appsvcs-extension/releases>

 Ubuntu/CentOs specific requirements:

 * The user must be allowed to do sudo commands without password                            (<https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos>)
 * You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost)
-* Disable SELinux
+* Disable SELinux (a reboot is required after)
-* firewalld needs to be installed (reboot required)

 Prepare the Ubuntu platform
 ---------------------------